-You will need to bring supporting documents to confirm the details of the deceased (eg passport, driving licence, birth certificate, marriage/civil partnership certificate, council tax bill, NHS medical card, change of name deed) and also some form of ID to confirm your details (eg passport, driving licence, council tax bill).
+You will need to bring supporting documents to confirm the details of the deceased (eg passport, driving licence, birth certificate, marriage/civil partnership certificate, council tax bill, NHS medical card, change of name deed) and also some form of ID to confirm your details, and to prove your identity as the informant (eg passport, driving licence, council tax bill).

 Registering the death is free but any certificates required are available for a fee.

 You will be given a form for the undertaker, and a form for the Department of Work and Pensions (DWP) about state pensions and benefits.
 Any certificates you require are available for a fee.